 The restriction on movement applies to them from the time the disease is diagnosed until they are recovered.

 They are allowed to leave the shelter only at the order of a health care worker or a police officer, or in an emergency that threatens their life or health.
 They may be taken to a hospital for treatment if necessary.

-Considering that people still need to use a shelter, the sick people and those that have been in close contact with them must be separated from the others.
-The homeless people who, for instance, arrive to the shelter cannot come into contact with the sick persons.
+As other people will still need to use the shelter, those who are infected and those that have been in close contact with them must be separated from the others.

 Did this response answer your question?